jhbe/rpi-baremetal/README.md

 This is a collection of (NetBeans 8.2) baremetal projects for various Raspberry Pi models.

-# JtagBoot

-The JtagBoot projects builds an image that, when copied onto the SD card, will cause the RPI to configure some of the GPIO for JTAG usage.
+The *JtagBoot* projects builds an image that, when copied onto the SD card, will cause the RPI to configure some of the GPIO for JTAG usage.
 That in turn enables another RPI to act as a JTAG server and can, using OpenOCD, connect to the booted target RPI and load new images without removing the SD card.
 It also enables the same server RPI to use GDB to debug the Target RPI.
 See the README.md in the JtagBoot folders for details.

-# LebBlink

-This project illustrates the use of C++ classes and standard libraries (newlib);
+The *LebBlink* project illustrates the use of C++ classes and standard libraries (newlib);
 it does NOT use -nostdlib, -nodefaultfiles nor -nostartfiles.

+# Terminology

+Three computers are required:

+- The Debian based development PC.
+Not a Raspberry Pi.

+- The *Server RPI* runs Debian and will have OpenOCD installed on it.
+It is connected through five P1 header wires to...

+- The *Target* RPI.
+This is the baremetal RPI.
+It will boot of an SD card with just enough to run the JtagBoot program once.

 # Setup

 ## Toolchain

-The code is compiled using the crosstools-ng cross compiler toolchain.
+The code is compiled using the crosstools-ng cross compiler toolchain on the Development PC.
 To set it up on Debian Stretch with gdb support:

     sudo apt-get install gperf bison flex gawk libtool libtool-bin texinfo libncurses5-dev help2man automake gcc g++ subversion python-dev wget http://crosstool-ng.org/download/crosstool-ng/crosstool-ng-1.23.0.tar.bz2